pvk047/legacy-of-brynjolf/README.md

 ```
 Welcome to Legacy of BrynJolf
 Please Enter :
- 1--> Establishment of the Problem
+ 1 --> to Start Establishment Problem.
- 2 --> Enlightenment of the Problem
+ 2 --> to Start Enlightenment Problem
- 3 --> Exit.
+ 3 --> to Exit.
+>
 ```

-You have Choose an option from provided options.
+Please Refer [About Legacy Of BrynJolf](#probelm1-establishment)] to know about Establishment Problem.
+Please Refer [About Legacy Of BrynJolf](#probelm2-enlightenment)] to know about Enlightenment Problem.

 ## About Legacy Of BrynJolf: